 The Group and its employees have jointly established a provident fund.
-The fund is monthly contributed by the employees and the Group.
+The fund is monthly contributed by the employees and the Group based on the year of work from 3% to 10% of salary per month.
 The fund's assets are held in a separate trust fund and the Group's contributions are recognised as expenses when incurred.